-- The image should grab user’s attention at the first sight.
+- The image should grab the user’s attention at first sight.

-- The same images are used, when shared on Facebook using OpenGraph tags, Twitter using Twitter Cards and Pinterest using Save button.
+- The same images are used, when shared on Facebook using OpenGraph tags, Twitter using Twitter Cards and Pinterest using the Save button.

 Following are some good sources from where I use quality images for optimization on my posts –